Free webinar · Jun 11: Boost your profitability by controlling site costs. Save your spot →

 What extension does the BC3 file generated from Presto have?

 The extension is .bc3.
 Make sure the file has this extension before trying to import it into another program.
-If it has a .phz extension, it is not a BC3, it is Presto's native file.
+If it has the .phz extension, it isn't a BC3, it's Presto's native file.

 Is the BC3 exported from Presto compatible with TrowelApp?

 Yes, completely.
-TrowelApp imports BC3 files in FIEBDC-3 format, which is what Presto generates by default.
+TrowelApp imports BC3 files in FIEBDC-3 format, which is the one Presto generates by default.
 The import process is automatic and requires no additional configuration.

-Can I export only part of the Presto project in BC3?
+Can I export only part of the Presto project to BC3?

 Yes.
 Presto lets you select which chapters or parts of the estimate to include in the export.
 Useful when you only need to send a specific chapter to a subcontractor.

-Is data lost when exporting from Presto to BC3?
+Is any data lost when exporting from Presto to BC3?

 It depends on the configuration.
-If you include cost breakdowns, measurements and notes in the export, the information will be complete.
-If you export only the summary without cost breakdowns, the detail of materials and labor will be lost.
+If you include unit breakdowns, quantity takeoffs and notes in the export, the information will be complete.
+If you export only the summary without unit breakdowns, you'll lose the material and labor detail.

 Can I import the Presto BC3 directly into TrowelApp from the tender?